Before we dive into real estate meta tags, it’s important to check if the other On-Page SEO Steps have been taken.

 1. Title Tag

-The title tag on a page is the title that you see in Google when you search for a given phrase (see above screenshot).
+The title tag is one of the two real estate meta tags that you need to optimize.
+Specifically, the title tag is the title that you see in Google when you search for a given phrase (see above screenshot).
 This is not necessarily the same as the title on the actual page.

 For instance, when I click on this result…